 - Baboons have basic, nature-related names like "Thorn", "Grub", "Mud", and "Berry".
 Baboons in the lower caste have less refined names than ones in the higher caste.

-- In A Dog's Life dogs name their puppies after things that are important to her.
+- In A Dog's Life, dog mothers name their puppies after things that are important to them.
 Out of a litter of five, only two puppies survived: Squirrel and Bone.
 Their mother was named "Stream".
 Later on Squirrel befriends a dog named "Moon".
 A fox named "Mine" briefly appears, but it's assumed she named herself so it's unknown if all foxes have names like that.

 - Animorphs reveals that whales and dolphins are sentient and telepathically communicate with each other.
 They refer to themselves collectively as Great Ones and Little Ones respectively.

-- Wings of Fire: The different types of dragons follow different naming schemes For example, MudWings prefer animal or dirt related name.
+- Wings of Fire: The different types of dragons follow different naming schemes For example, MudWings prefer earth-related names like "Reed", "Clay", and "Marsh".
+This is lampshaded when Glory (who is a RainWing) disguises herself as a MudWing and others find her name weird.

 - In Tomcat Blue Eyes Diaries, cats have descriptive names like "Blue Eyes" and "White Whiskers Rusty".